erenfro/kernel-rotate-hook/README.md

 It's capable of doing all kernels being installed/upgraded, a specific list of kernel packages, or only the active, along with being able to be disabled, which it is by default.

+NOTE: Currently this hook is designed to work with grub, not systemd-boot, at this time.

 ## Configuration

 Configuration is managed in /etc/kernel-rotation.conf and is self documented within.